All Set For Asias Largest Cattle Market Of Sacrificial Animals - UrduPoint

 Temporary hotels, drinking water stalls and electricity generators are also being arranged for visitors and traders of livestock.

-The ground has already been leveled with the help of heavy machinery and 300 toilets have been established in the cattle market.
+The ground has already been leveled with the help of heavy machinery and 300 toilets have been planned in the cattle market.

-Special parking arrangements have also been made to ensure smooth flow of regular traffic as the police personnel of Malir Traffic police will be assigned duties to regulate the traffic.
+SITE for parking arrangements have also allocated to ensure smooth flow of regular traffic as the police personnel of Malir Traffic police will be assigned duties to regulate the traffic.

 It may be noted here that the health and medical services department of Karachi Metropolitan Corporation (KMC) had issued the advice to citizens on the prevention of Congo virus on the eve of Eid-ul-Azha as sacrificial animals are being brought to metropolis for sale in large numbers.